Conveniently located to serve Newnan, Peachtree City and LaGrange

 – a benign growth consisting of two components.
 1. The dark spots or “Spilus” refers to the benign mole or nevus component while the 2. larger tan area is comprised of a lentigo simplex.
 This growth is seen in 3% of all patients.
 Though melanoma can rarely occur in a nevus spilus, no treatment is usually required.
 Lesions should be monitored for change.

-– a rapidly developing papule which bleeds easily and is friable.
-Usually these growths form after a trauma such as a skin burn or insect bite.
+– a rapidly developing papule that bleeds easily and is friable.
+Usually, these growths form after a trauma such as a skin burn or insect bite.
 Pregnancy can also promote the development of these growths.
-Treatment can be carried out with gentle cautery, shave removal and/or corticosteroid injections.
+Treatment can be carried out with gentle cautery, shave removal, and/or corticosteroid injections.

-– this growth in seen in patients with oily skin.
+– this growth is seen in patients with oily skin.
 Lesions are reminiscent of round “doughnuts” with a central depression and occur where oil gland numbers are in excess.
 They often develop over the forehead, nose, and cheek areas.
-Lesions can be removed with a CO2 laser, chemical peels, photodynamic therapy or gentle cautery.
+Lesions can be removed with a CO2 laser, chemical peels, photodynamic therapy, or gentle cautery.

-– this growth is perhaps the most common seen in our practice.
+– this growth is perhaps the most commonly seen in our practice.
 Lesions are inherited and do not usually form until the age of 30.
 SKs may be few or multiple.
 They can sometimes be confused with malignant melanoma.
-Removal is completed with shave removal and is covered by insurance when they are actively inflamed, enlarging or painful.
+Removal is completed with shave removal and is covered by insurance when they are actively inflamed, enlarging, or painful.

 – (liver spots, age spots, “wisdom spots”)-flat tan brown spots that usually occur on the hands and face.
 They form by the sun’s stimulation of pigment in the skin.
 Solar lentigos can sometimes evolve into seborrheic keratosis.
 We can readily remove these growths using laser surgery.